Parents of sextortion victim urge others not to feel ashamed and to seek help

 The parents of a teenager who took his own life after becoming a victim of sextortion are urging other victims not to be ashamed and to seek help.

-Murray Dowey, 16, from Dunblane, ended his own life last year after being tricked by someone online.
+Murray Dowey, 16, from Dunblane, near Stirling, ended his own life last year after being tricked by someone online.

 Sextortion is a form of online blackmail which involves criminals targeting people – often young adults and teenagers – around the world, threatening to expose intimate images of them if they do not co-operate.